On elliptic and quasiregularly elliptic manifolds: General open manifolds

 Now we define our desired map similarly to the way $f$ was defined above:

 This map is continuous since on the boundaries between subdomains, the map depends only on $x$ and $y$.
-Again, a computation shows that $f_n$ is Lipschitz, has the same orientation at every regular point, and that its Jacobian is bounded away from zero on a large subset.
-This implies that it is of positive asymptotic degree.
+As in the two-dimensional case, a computation shows that $f_n$ is Lipschitz, has the same orientation at every regular point, and that its Jacobian is bounded away from zero on, e.g., the set